bloominstituteoftechnology/Precourse/Lesson5-JS-IV/README.md

 ## Arguments object

 When we pass arguments to a function they are contained in an array-like data structure called `arguments`. `arguments` is available to us anywhere within the function and contains all of the arguments passed to it.
 While it is array like, it does not have all of the properties of an array.
 One property it does have is the method `.length`.
-When we are given a function with an unkown number of arguments, we can use .length and a for loop to iterate over all of the arguments:
+When we are given a function with an unknown number of arguments, we can use .length and a for loop to iterate over all of the arguments:

 ```javascript
     function sumAllTheNumbers(){